Get application version from file.

 Add the ability to get the application version from the application package alone.

 An example of why this can be a problem setting one version for the app is because, if its installed from the repo, the version changes upon distro version change (ie Fedora 10 to Fedora 11).

 In this case, on F10 the application Transmission's version is 1.51, but on F11 the version is 1.72 (latest).

 Once a new version of the distro is released, application packagers stop making it avaliable to older versions of said distro.
 So instead of letting the user fill in the package version, have it select it from the repo.

 Might also be easier if the user picks from repo/rpm, through a radio button, if rpm the user specifies the package version, if repo, it gets the version from there.

-#1 Updated by khelmar over 11 years ago
+#1 Updated by khelmar almost 12 years ago

 As far as having a way to get the version info, since the app packager fills that in for each app, couldn't the installer create a .version file in the web-app/<application> directory with that value?